fernandotonon/QtMeshEditor/README.md

 ### Install from released binaries
 #### macOS

-For now it is only distributed using the dmg file.
-When it gets natable enough for homebrew (>30 forks, >30 watchers, or >75 stars), I want to distribute it there.
+For now, it is only distributed using the dmg file.
+When it gets notable enough for homebrew (>30 forks, >30 watchers, or >75 stars), I want to distribute it there.

 * Download and open the .dmg file;
 * Drag and drop the QtMeshEditor to the Applications folder: